NoahShore/City_Green_Sapce_and_Health/README.md

 ## ANALYSIS:
 Data cleansing:  Needed data retained from files.
-Database created in SQL Postgres named '
-Tables:
-Data Joined using City and State Keys
+Database tables created in SQL Postgres, then joined using City and State Keys
+Tables: master_table.csv created with all the needed data for analysis Database = Mongo Db

 Codes: